BusyBiee1/2025-02-20-FinalCapstoneDealerINV-FrontEnd/README.md

 # Dealer Inventory Tracker

 Note:
-The Backend github repository is at: https://github.com/BusyBiee1/2025-02-20-FinalCapstoneDealerINV-BackEnd.git The Fronend github repository is at: https://github.com/BusyBiee1/2025-02-20-FinalCapstoneDealerINV-FrontEnd.git
+-The Backend github repository is at: https://github.com/BusyBiee1/2025-02-20-FinalCapstoneDealerINV-BackEnd.git -The Fronend github repository is at: https://github.com/BusyBiee1/2025-02-20-FinalCapstoneDealerINV-FrontEnd.git -Navigate to `http://localhost:5173/` in your browser to use the application.
+PS: The backend sever is at `http://localhost:3000`

 ## Table of Contents
 1. [Project Overview](#project-overview)